 The writing of the thesis will be supervised by a staff member of the Department of Political Science or of the Institute Clingendael.
 The final result will be evaluated by the supervisor and a second reader (one of which among he staff of the Department of Political Science, one of which of Clingendael).
 The thesis evaluation is based on specific criteria, among others clarity of research goals and questions, quality of theoretical and conceptual framework, academic and social relevance originality, legibility and presentation.

-1. In the course ‘Thesis Laboratory’ offered during block 2 (semester 1) a thesis proposal is developed.
+1. In the course ‘Thesis Laboratory’ offered during bloc 3 a thesis proposal is developed.

-3. The thesis supervisor may require adjustments in the proposal and approves the thesis proposal by January 28, 2011.
+3. The thesis supervisor may require adjustments in the proposal and approves the thesis proposal by mid April 2014.

-4. The Director of Studies assigns a second reader, who must also approve the proposal by February 21.
+4. The Director of Studies assigns a second reader, who must also approve the proposal by mid April 2014.
 The supervisor ensures that a copy of the proposal signed by the supervisor and the second reader is submitted to the Political Science secretariat.

-5. The student works on the thesis with the supervisor during the second semester.
+5. The student works on the thesis with the supervisor.
 The supervisor, besides giving guidance on individual chapters, gives comments and suggestions on a complete draft version before the final version is submitted.

-6. The deadline for final version of the thesis is June 10, 2011.
-The student hands in the final version to the supervisor and the second reader and a third copy to the secretariat.
+6. The deadline for the final version of the thesis is June 13, 2014.
+The student hands in the final version to the supervisor and the second reader.
 The thesis should also be submitted electronically through Ephorus.